Article 1

 Where the following conditions are met, motion pictures or advertisements for motion pictures shall reapply for a rating:

-Where the end of the authorized screening period has been reached, but further screening is desired;
+1. Where the end of the authorized screening period has been reached, but further screening is desired;

-Where the name, plot, or rating of a motion picture during its authorized screening period is changed by the applicant;
+2. Where the name, plot, or rating of a motion picture during its authorized screening period is changed by the applicant;

-Where the reason for denying a rating has been removed.
+3. Where the reason for denying a rating has been removed.

 Article 13

-Motion picture screening enterprises shall, within one year of this amended Act’s May 22, 2015 promulgation, set up a computerized box-office statistics system and provide information from said system to the central competent authority or a legal person, group, or organization concerned with motion pictures designated by the central competent authority.
+Motion picture screening establishments shall, within one year of this amended Act’s May 22, 2015 promulgation, set up a computerized box-office statistics system and provide information from said system to the central competent authority or a legal person, group, or organization concerned with motion pictures designated by the central competent authority.

 Article 14